 - Proof of address (and yes, this needs to be a New Zealand address.
 For advice on where to get one if you have just arrived from overseas, check out How to Open a New Zealand Bank Account).

 At your appointment, you will be given an electronic debit card which New Zealanders call “EFTPOS” (it’s just a debit card).
-You also have the option to purchase a MasterCard/Visa debit card which will allow you to make payments online.
+You also have the option to purchase a MasterCard or Visa debit card which will allow you to make payments online.
 Your MasterCard/Visa will be available to pick up from the branch or can be sent to a chosen address within a few days.

 How to Transfer Money onto Your New Zealand Bank Account

 No doubt, once you have opened a temporary New Zealand bank account, you will want to transfer some funds onto it.
 There are several ways of doing this, all with their own costs and benefits.
-For instance, using a forex broker such as XE Money or Wise can help you save on bank fees (your first international transfer is free) compared to a traditional bank transfer.
+For instance, using a forex broker such as XE Money or Wise can help you save on bank fees (your first international transfer with XE money, for example, is free) compared to a traditional bank transfer.

 If you are transferring money onto a New Zealand bank account from overseas, then follow our guide on How to Transfer Money to Your New Zealand Bank Account.

-If you are transferring money between New Zealand bank accounts, then check out what bank details you will need in this article.
+If you are transferring money between New Zealand bank accounts, then check out What Details Do You Need to Transfer Money.

 Book an appointment to close your New Zealand bank account at a New Zealand branch.
 Take your passport and all your New Zealand bank cards with you.
 The appointment should only take around 20 minutes if your account is free from overdrafts.

-However, closing your bank account from overseas is a little trickier and the best thing you can do it call your bank over the phone who will give you specific instructions.
+Closing your bank account from overseas, however, is a little trickier and the best thing you can do is call your bank over the phone who will give you specific instructions.

 For more information on how to close a bank account, check out How to Close a Bank Account in New Zealand.